erasels/SpireMapOverhaul/README.md

 - canIncludeTreasureRow()
 - canIncludeFinalCampfireRow()

 If your zone includes manual node replacement logic, you need to either check for the last campfire before the boss node and the mid-act chest as these should not be overridden, or have those methods return `false` so that your zone never includes those rows.

+To test your zone, you can add the console command `addzone ID` which will make ti spawn in the next act.
+Zones are also toggleable in the mod config menu.

 To make a contribution, you must have a GitHub account.
 For the specifics of how to fork this repo and then make a pull request, please look at this guide: